 - Try moving your eyeballs up and down without blinking – think about looking at a clock in front of you and tracing a line between the 12 and 6.

-- After about 10 repetitions of this exercise, rub the palms of your hands together and cup your eyes so you can feel the warmth seep through (palming).
+- After about 10 repetitions of this exercise, rub the palms of your hands together and cup your eyes so you can feel the warmth seep through – this is called palming.

 - You can follow this by moving your eyeballs horizontally, from 9 to 3, and diagonally, from 2 to 7 and 11 to 4.
 These exercises may help relieve the extra pressure that we put on muscles when looking at nearby objects, like a book or computer screen.12